ga-wdi-boston/ruby-vs-js-array-methods-study/study.md

 ## FIBONACCI

-In `bin/fibonacci.js` please write the following.
+In `bin/fibonacci.js` please write the following:
 1. `sumFibs`.
 Use reduce to find the sum of the `fibs` array.
 2. `prodFibs`.
 Use array methods to find the product of the `fibs` array, not including 0.